olov/strto/README.md

 # strto.js
-A strict string-to-number conversion library.
+strto is a strict string-to-number conversion library.
 Works in node and browsers.